Pick and place automation refers to using robots and automated equipment to pick up items from point A and place them in point B.

 - Built-in safety: Precision-engineered with embedded safety sensors, machine vision, and collision detection, RO1 guarantees secure and dependable operations within your shop floor.

-Contact our solutions team today to set up a complimentary 30-day risk-free onsite trial and expert guidance on seamlessly integrating your new RO1 into your shop floor.
+Contact our solutions team today to set up a complimentary 30-day risk-free onsite trial and expert guidance on perfectly integrating your new RO1 into your shop floor.